 The food scene on the Magdalen Islands is excellent but note that many restaurants are only open in the summer.

 Year-round you can eat bistro style at Les Pas Perdus.
-Cap Dauphin’s Ship Shack in the summer is a great choice.
-Le Four à Pain is an excellent choice for breakfast – and fish cakes and pizza, summer only.
+In the summer Cap Dauphin’s Ship Shack is a great choice.
+Le Four à Pain is the perfect place for breakfast – and fish cakes and pizza, but in summer only.

 You can also get a very good meal at the Domaine du Vieux Couvent.